So, you’re thinking about changing your domain name, huh? Well, get ready for quite the ride.

 The last thing you want is to spend weeks optimizing your content after the fact.
 The better shape your content is from a quality and SEO standpoint beforehand, the easier the transition will be, and the less the impact will be on your search results.

-This is a great resource for making sure your content is in good shape.
+This is a great free resource for making sure your content is in good shape.

 Step 3: Back up your current website